Luke 2 – Jesus’ Birth and Boyhood

 c.
 Suddenly there was with the angel a multitude of the heavenly host praising God: After the single angel’s announcement, a whole group of angels appeared.
 This was a heavenly host (a band of soldiers) that proclaimed peace.
 The world needed then and needs now peace.

 i.
 Even the pagans of the first century world sensed this need for peace and a savior.
-Epictetus, a first century pagan writer, expressed this: “While the emperor may give peace from war on land and sea, he is unable to give peace from passion, grief, and envy; he cannot give peace of heart, for which man yearn for more than even outward peace.”
+Epictetus, a first century pagan writer, expressed this: “While the emperor may give peace from war on land and sea, he is unable to give peace from passion, grief, and envy; he cannot give peace of heart, for which man yearns for more than even outward peace.”

 ii.
 The contrast between the angelic glory and the humble Jesus must have seemed extreme.
 God loves to put His glory in unlikely packages so His glory is more clearly displayed (2 Corinthians 4:7).